eugenwintersberger/pni-libraries.libpniio/doc/users_guide/ascii_lowlevel.rst

    and thus loss of precision can occur which sometimes can lead to hard to recognize and thus difficult to debug bugs.

-   Thus, the formatter functions provided by *libpniio* usually write numeric data with the maximum precision to avoid such issues.
+   Thus, the formatter functions provided by *libpninexus* usually write numeric data with the maximum precision to avoid such issues.

 Formatters are currently implemented as functions returning a string with the formatted output.
-You can use them after including :file:`pni/io/formatters.hpp` in your source code.
+You can use them after including :file:`pni/formatters.hpp` in your source code.

 For scalar data their usage is rather simple

 .. code-block:: cpp

    uint8 number = ...;
-   std::cout<<pni::io::format(number)<<std::endl;
+   std::cout<<pni::format(number)<<std::endl;

 The format function takes care that the number if converted to a string without loss of precision.